heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 may have a single Tenant, or multiple Tenants.
 The Tenant may contain Accounts managed by individuals, or may contain Accounts managed by an organization.

-* Authentication Service
+* Exchange Service

-A remotely-reachable endpoint responsible for authenticating the identity of its callers, and subsequently issuing a temporary credential that is compatible with other services within the authentication service's domain.
-Examples of an authentication service include an OAuth Authorization Server and AWS' Security Token Service.
+A remote endpoint responsible for authenticating the identity of its callers, and subsequently issuing a temporary credential that is compatible with other services within the exchange service's domain.
+Examples of an exchange service include an OAuth Authorization Server and AWS' Security Token Service.

+* Target Service

+The service that the workload ultimately wants to access.
+The target service accepts temporary credentials issued to the workload by the exchange service.
+Examples include an OAuth resource server or AWS' S3.

 # Architecture and Message Flow {#architecture-and-message-flow}